DrLex0/quake-frogbots/waypoint/README.md

      * 22 `weapon_nailgun`
      * 23 `item_spikes`
      * 24 `item_shells`
-   - Clusters of the same ammo or health may be more worthwhile to take a detour than single scattered items, hence may get a lower goal number than isolated items of the same kind.
+   - Clusters of the same ammo or health may be more worthwhile to take a detour than single scattered items, hence may deserve a lower goal number than isolated items of the same kind.
    - It is possible and valid to assign _no goal at all_ to items.
 This will not make the bot totally ignore them and it may still pick them up when nearby, but it will generally not do any effort to reach the items.
-This is useful if for instance chasing a Quad or invisibility makes the bot an easy target.
+This is useful if for instance chasing a particular Quad or invisibility is too risky and makes the bot an easy target.
 5. Go to another zone and repeat steps 1 to 5.
 6. Use `N` and `M` to check whether you didn't forget to set zones and goals (enable NOCLIP for this, `F2`).
    - Using the `C` key on an active marker will show its zone and goal, and some more info.